 Green Beans Almondine is a simple but flavorful side dish that comes together quickly in one pan.
 This is a great vegetarian side dish for potlucks or weeknight meals.

 This simple side dish made with green beans and almonds is a long-time favorite in my house.
+It's decadent enough to serve as a Thanksgiving side, and easy enough to make for weeknight dinners.

 The best part is that you can make the entire recipe in under 30 minutes in one pan.
 Less time spent cleaning up and more time spent enjoying your meal!